Writing flows better when you think of it as a physical practice that happens to use words.

 $1,200

-The first conversation is free.
-We'll have thirty minutes to talk about what you're looking for and whether this is the right fit.
-No obligation.
+We'll talk about what you're looking for and whether this is the right fit.
 I'll write back within 24 hours.